AdobeDocs/marketo.es-ES/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/understanding-moments/understanding-marketo-moments.md

 ![](assets/image2015-7-15-10-3a47-3a34.png)

-¡bueno!
+¡Excelente!
 Ahora, puede hacer que algo suceda tocando:

 ![](assets/image2015-7-15-10-3a49-3a20.png)